DMDX

 using a modified and significantly expanded version

-of CALC.C that Bob Brodt wrote in 1985 and assigns the result to
+of CALC.C that Bob Brodt wrote in 1985 and assigns the result to the specified

 First deprecated usage sets Counter N1